 <Figure 3 about here>

 Busy (4) aims to minimising the travel time without delaying arrival time excessively.
 In comparison to the network usage generated by the Strategic (non RTI) traveller, passengers migrate from the slow L1 and L4 to L2 and L3.
 In particular Busy (4) induces a reduction in the load to 1/3 compared to the non RTI solution.
 L2 increases its maximum share (segment 2) by 2/3 and its usage becomes less homogeneous because at B half of the passengers travelling on segment 2 transfer to segment 4 (L3) which is faster than segment 3 (L2).
 L3 is used by very few persons without RTI access, but it becomes the second most used line here.
 In addition, in the Strategic solution segment 4 is not used at all whereas under Busy (4) the patronages of the two segments of the line are comparable.
-At node C, although L3 is faster, there are twice as much passengers changing from L2 to L4 because L4 is much more frequent.
+At stop C, although L3 is faster, there are twice as much passengers changing from L2 to L4 because L4 is much more frequent.
 However, the ratio of the shares of L4 and L2 is smaller than in the Strategic case because of the tendency to prefer fast lines induced by the availability of information.
 Note that there is no transfer of passengers from L3 to L4 because L3 is faster and the dwelling times have been set to 0 to reproduce the conditions of the S&F network.
 Clearly stop A is used by all passengers in all the decision making models but there is no waiting time for Busy (4) and ASAYC because in these strategies passengers arrive at the departure stop at the very last moment (boarding times are neglected to make the results comparable to those of the original S&F model).
 The different usage of lines is mirrored in a different usage of stop B, which is not used in the S&F solution but under ASAYC serves 40% of passengers and has the highest average waiting time under Busy (4).

 In general, under ASAYC the usage of lines is in between those observed with Strategic and Busy (4).
 Compared to Strategic travellers, passengers tend to shift to faster lines as consequence of the availability of information but their tendency to reduce the travel time is limited by the goal of getting to the destination as soon as they can so that options with smaller waits can be attractive despite longer travel times.
 Compared to Busy (4), this means more passengers for L1 and less for L2 and L3.
-The load of L4 does not change much because there are fewer passengers arriving at node C but the line captures more passengers from L3 in comparison to Busy (4) because the line frequency is more important in ASAYC.
+The load of L4 does not change much because there are fewer passengers arriving at stop C but the line captures more passengers from L3 in comparison to Busy (4) because the line frequency is more important in ASAYC.
 Similarly, the homogeneity of L2 usage slightly increases because segment 3 is relatively more attractive than under Busy (4).
 The homogeneity of L3 is constant because the line loses passengers to L2 between B and C, and to L4 between C and D. In ASAYC there are fewer boarders at stops B and C than in Busy (4).
-The average waiting time increases at nodes B and C since travellers do not aim to minimize travel time.
+The average waiting time increases at stops B and C since travellers do not aim to minimize travel time.

 3.3 User Utility